jincheng9/crack_the_code_interview/README.md

-Solutions and C++ codes for "Cracking the Coding Interview" 5th version
+Solutions for the book "Cracking the Coding Interview" 5th version